-Homesharing is a great way to save on high accommodation costs whilst providing support to an individual.
-A Homesharer is typically an individual who may be pursuing studies away from home, or working a day-time job.
+Homesharing is a great way to save on high accommodation costs whilst providing support to an individual and making a friend in the process.
+A Homesharer is typically a kind, caring and proactive individual who may be pursuing studies away from home or working.
 Your occupation can either be full time or part time, but you should be able to provide at least 10 hours of support per week to the Householder.
-In return you don’t pay any rent to the Householder, just our monthly fee!
+In return you don’t pay any rent to the Householder, just our monthly fee plus any contributions to bills.

 - A person who can offer quality companionship and social interaction